TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Text/Index.rst

     The principle of this function is to create a black/white image file in twice or more times the size of the actual image file and then print the text onto this in a scaled dimension.
-Afterwards GraphicsMagick/ImageMagick scales down the mask and masks the :t3-gifbuilder-text:`fontColor` down on the original image file through the temporary mask.
+Afterwards GraphicsMagick/ImageMagick scales down the mask and masks the :ref:`gifbuilder-text-fontColor` down on the original image file through the temporary mask.

     The fact that the font is actually rendered in the double size and